omarrabdelkader/datastructure/README.md

 # Introduction

 Hello, world.
 I'm gargerius, a developer who has been studying algorithms and data structures in Java for more than six months.
 To be honest, Java is not a good language to understand programming and I should have listened to my friend, Hegz.
 I do not recommend it, at all.
 I, currently, loathe this language and this is the reason why I have decided to study C++ in order to comprehend how a structured programming language works.
 I'd like to thank Bro Code for educating me numerous things, he is cool peeps.
-This will be my data structure diariy, lol.
+This will be my data structure diary, lol.
 My friend, Zoma, keeps telling me how I'm on my way to become like his friends in uni, heck.
 I'm becoming a geek.

 Bro Code's channel:
 https://www.youtube.com/@BroCodez